Distinction (law): Codification

-Distinction is covered by Protocol I (Chapter II: "Civilians and Civilian Population”).
-Article 48 set forth the principle of distinction by establishing that “[T]he Parties to the conflict shall at all times distinguish between the civilian population and combatants."
-Article 50 defines who is a civilian and what is a civilian population; Article 51 describes the protection which should be given to civilian populations; and Chapter III regulates the targeting of civilian objects.
+The principle of distinction is set forth in Article 48 of Additional Protocol I: "the Parties to the conflict shall at all times distinguish between the civilian population and combatants and between civilian objects and military objectives and accordingly shall direct their operations only against military objectives."
+Other provisions of Additional Protocol I further outline this requirement of distinction, including in Articles 50, 51, and 51(3).
+Article 50 of Protocol I defines who is a civilian and what is a civilian population; Article 51 describes the protection which should be given to civilian populations; Chapter III regulates the protection of civilian objects.
+Article 51(3) of Protocol I states that "civilians shall enjoy the protection afforded by this section, unless and for such time as they take a direct part in hostilities."

 Article 8(2)(b)(i) of the Rome Statute of the International Criminal Court (ICC) also prohibits attack directed against civilians.
 Not all states have ratified Protocol I or the Rome Statute, but it is an accepted principle of international humanitarian law (IHL) that the direct targeting of civilians is a breach of the customary laws of war and is binding on all belligerents.

-Luis Moreno-Ocampo was the Chief Prosecutor at the International Criminal Court who investigated allegations of war crimes during the 2003 invasion of Iraq.
-He published an open letter containing his findings; in a section titled "Allegations concerning War Crimes,” he elucidates this use of distinction:
+Luis Moreno-Ocampo was the Chief Prosecutor of the International Criminal Court who investigated allegations of war crimes during the 2003 invasion of Iraq.
+He published an open letter containing his findings, in a section titled "Allegations concerning War Crimes," he elucidates this use of distinction:

 Under international humanitarian law and the Rome Statute, the death of civilians during an armed conflict, no matter how grave and regrettable, does not in itself constitute a war crime.
 International humanitarian law and the Rome Statute permit belligerents to carry out proportionate attacks against military objectives, even when it is known that some civilian deaths or injuries will occur.
 A crime occurs if there is an intentional attack directed against civilians (principle of distinction) (Article 8(2)(b)(i)) or an attack is launched on a military objective in the knowledge that the incidental civilian injuries would be clearly excessive in relation to the anticipated military advantage (principle of proportionality) (Article 8(2)(b)(iv)).

 Article 8(2)(b)(iv) criminalizes:

 Intentionally launching an attack in the knowledge that such attack will cause incidental loss of life or injury to civilians or damage to civilian objects or widespread, long-term and severe damage to the natural environment which would be clearly excessive in relation to the concrete and direct overall military advantage anticipated;

 Article 8(2)(b)(iv) draws on the principles in Article 51(5)(b) of the 1977 Additional Protocol I to the 1949 Geneva Conventions, but restricts the criminal prohibition to cases that are "clearly" excessive.
-The application of Article 8(2)(b)(iv) requires, inter alia, an assessment of:
+The application of Article 8(2)(b)(iv) requires, among other things, an assessment of:

 (a) the anticipated civilian damage or injury;